BuzzFeedNews/H-2-certification-data/README.md

 ## Standardized Data

 Over the years, the OFLC has slightly changed the H-2 visa decision data it publishes, and the names of various fields.
 The code in this repository standardizes the field names and other bits of nomenclature.
-It also standardizes state abbreviations and consolidates information about visa agents.
+It also standardizes state abbreviations and consolidates information about visa agents __[KT note: what are visa agents? if you're going to mention maybe explain?]__.
 For simplicity's sake, it also ignores some fields.
 A full list of fields can be found in the raw data, or in the data dictionaries available at the sources above.

 The fields in the standardized data are as follows: